agilethought/MS-Dev-Day-Nov-2019/README.md

     az aks update --resource-group febdevday-AML-RG --name atDevDayCluster --disable-cluster-autoscaler
     ```
     ![Azure Cloud Shell AKS Creation](./readme_images/azure_cloud_shell_aks.png)
-    - If you get Service Principle errors, review the following article: [Service principals with Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal)
+    - If you get Service Principal errors, review the following article: [Service principals with Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal)
+    - This script will take a few minutes to provision the cluster
 1. Verify that AKS Cluster has been created correctly
     1. `Azure Portal -> Kubernetes services -> atDevDayCluster -> Settings -> Node pools`
         - `nodepool1` should be present and `Node count` should be `1`